Natasha-R/Federated-Learning-Sparsification/README.md

 * Top-k - Selecting the top k% parameters with the largest absolute differences before and after model training
 * Threshold - selecting parameters with absolute differences that are larger than a given threshold

+Two datasets ([data.py](data.py)) are used for the experiments:

+* CIFAR-10 - Imbalanced, non-iid partition of data between the clients
+* FEMNIST - Data distributed between the clients based on the author

+The basic convolutional model ``CNN500k`` ([models.py](models.py)):

+* Model for CIFAR-10 - 471,338 parameters (1.89 MB)
+* Model for FEMNIST - 369,432 parameters (1.48 MB)

+All experiments were implemented in PyTorch using Flower's virtual client engine ([https://github.com/adap/flower](https://github.com/adap/flower)).

 ## Experiments

 **72 experiments were run for all combinations of:**